wso2-incubator/esb-connector-ibmmq/README.md

 3. Upload the connector to wso2 esb through management console<br>
 4. Enable the connector
 5. Write a proxy service for testing the connector
-6. For ssl import the certificate to the wso2carbon.jks using following command.
+6. For ssl import your certificate to the wso2carbon.jks (wso2 keystore) using following command.
 ```
 keytool -importcert -file <certificate file> -keystore <ESB>/repository/resources/security/wso2carbon.jks -alias "ibmwebspheremqqmanager"
 ```